anexia/dotnetcore-mathematical-program/README.md

 ### Anexia.MathematicalProgram.Result

 After solving the LP/ILP you get a `SolverResult` according to the `Google.OrTools.LinearSolver.Solver.ResultStatus`.
-The `SolverResult` containts following information:
+The `SolverResult` contains the following information:

 - **SolutionValues:** You can read out the actual values of the variables to transform the result correctly.
 - **ObjectiveValue:** Actual objective value.
 This value can be either the optimum, a deviation of the optimum